-He moved to Tokyo at a young age to study and work under the guidance of woodblock artist, Toriyama Sekien.
-Most of the work involved book illustrations which was not something he really wanted to do and his real work as an artist began only when he worked under the guidance of a publisher named Tsutaya Juzaburo.
-He quickly excelled in woodblock prints of beautiful women (bijin-ga) because no one else could portray the beauty of Japanese women and their kimono’s as elegantly.
+He moved to Edo (Tokyo) at a young age to study and work under the guidance of woodblock artist Toriyama Sekien.
+Most of the work involved book illustrations, which was not something he really wanted to do, and his real work as an artist began when he started working under the guidance of a publisher named Tsutaya Juzaburo.
+He quickly excelled in woodblock prints of beautiful women (bijin-ga) because no one else could portray the beauty of Japanese women in kimonos quite as elegantly as he could.

-He even created a large number of erotica prints (shunga) which were frowned upon by Japanese authorities.
-However this is not what caused his downfall.
-Kitagawa Utamaro was arrested for creating art depicting the shogun Hideyoshii, who was overthrown by the then ruling Tokugawa regime.
-As a result he served a short prison sentence but never recovered from the experience and died 2 years after his release in 1806.
+He even created a large number of erotica prints (shunga), which were frowned upon by Japanese authorities.
+However, that is not what caused his downfall.
+Instead, Kitagawa Utamaro was arrested for creating art depicting the shogun Hideyoshi, who was overthrown by the then ruling Tokugawa regime.
+As a result, he served a short prison sentence but never recovered from the experience and died two years after his release in 1806.

 Kitagawa Utamaro Woodblock Prints

 First row: (1) Three Seated Ladies with lanterns, tea pot, candle holder and stringed instrument (18th Century) Source.
 Second row: (2) Polychrome woodblock print (Late 18th Century) Source.
 (3) Beauty at her toilet (1790) Source.
 (4) Untitled woodblock print (1802) Source.